tao-l/CS262_project/README.md

 ### Client

 The client does not know which server replica is the leader, so it just calls all replicas one by one until receiving a valid reply (a non-leader server replies with an error message).
-Occasionally, all the servers will be unavailable due to, e.g., leader election, in which case the client program will display a "Server Error" message on screen to prompt the user to re-try.
+Occasionally, all the replicas will be unavailable due to leader election, in which case the client program will display a "Server Error" message on screen to prompt the user to re-try.